astrotars/stream-crm-lead-chat/README.md

 ![](images/stream-create-app-button.png)

-Give your app a name, select "Development" and click `Submit`.
+Give your app a name, select "Development" and click "Submit".

 ![](images/stream-create-new-app-button.png)

 Stream will generate a Key and Secret for your app.
-You need to copy these into your .env file.
+You need to copy these into your `.env` file.

 ![](images/stream-key-secret-copy.png)

-When the .env file has been created, you can start the backend by `npm start` command from the backend folder.
+When the `.env` file has been created, you can start the backend by `npm start` command from the backend folder.

 ## Step 1: User Enters Details

 First, we'll create the sales lead generation form the user sees when first landing on your site.
-This is a simple react form that shows if they haven't started a chat yet.
+This is a simple React form that shows if they haven't started a chat yet.
 Here's what our form looks like.

 ![](images/start-chat.png)